Xmetalfanx/linuxSetup/README.md

 ### Extra Notes

 - note: move this to better documentation section, later The repo used for an option to install Audio-Recorder on Debian is <https://www.deb-multimedia.org/>

+## Thanks

+- Too many to list them all

+- While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other, though this entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much

+- Thanks to [deb-apt](https://github.com/wimpysworld/deb-get) for their *unrollURL* function (renamed in my code to unpackURL) ...
+I was struggling with how to get direct links, the way i wanted to from sites like Sourceforge WITHOUT hard coding the link in, but this solution seems to work perfectly for my code.
+Thanks guys